 Use prints, postcards, accessories, objet d’art that particularly resonate with you.
 A space that feels like a good fit can help with those feelings of uncertainty and yawning ‘temporariness’ we’re experiencing.

 Stoneware Speckle Glaze Urn

 Organise your papers into folders or trays.
 Keep your pens in a holder.
 One water glass on the desk at all times, not three or four (I’m talking to myself here).

-I know it’s easier said than done, but space is at a premium with home working, and the more you can bring order to the physical space around you, the more order you can bring to the work itself, and to your busy mind.
+Space is at a premium with home working.
+The more you can bring order to the space around you, the more you can bring to work – and to your busy mind.

-And as we’ll see later, it’s really important to ‘close down’ your workspace at the end of the day – much easier if there’s a few key items around than if your desk is overrun with bits and pieces.
+And as we’ll see later, it’s important to ‘close down’ your workspace at the end of the day.
+That’s much easier if there’s a few key items around than if your desk is overrun with bits and pieces.

 Matte Black Large Wall Shelf